DaXor-0/Swing_Test/README.md

 It contains Swing implementations built **OVER** MPI (beware that the tests are thought to work also on internal algorithms of Open MPI).

 #### Modify `libswing`
-To add new collectives, declare them on `include/libswing.h` where they should be thoroughly documented with a Doxygen style.

 Actual implementation must be written in `libswing/libswing_<coll_type>.c` with helper functions declared as `static inline` in `libswing/libswing_utils.h`.